TelepathicGrunt/WorldBlender/README.txt

     Config:
 ·Changed config entry of disableLaggyVanillaFeatures to disableLaggyFeatures as it will now attempt to detect other mod's bamboo, sugar cane, lava, and fire based features and prevent their generation.
+·TerraForged and Dimensional Dungeons is now able to be filtered by more configs that should've be able to filter them.

     Misc:
+·Updated to use v0.0.3 TerraForged
 ·Optimized a bit in backend to use less memory.